Sixth chords

 Structure and character

-To create a sixth chord you have to add a major 6th to a major chord.
-Sixth chords do NOT contain a 7th!
+A (major) sixth chord adds a major 6th to a major triad.
+Sixth chords do not contain a 7th.

 A major 6th can be found a whole step (2 frets) above the 5th or a half step (1 fret) below the minor 7th.